 Topsoil can be purchased from garden centers, who will inevitably have or know somebody that has mounds of the stuff sitting there ready to be sold.
 It originates from many sources, such as the excavation soil from a swimming pool installation to soil that has been excavated before the footings of a new house are filled with concrete.

-Tip: Without exception I have never seen topsoil that is good enough to grow a good grass lawn.
+Tip: Without exception I have never seen topsoil in Spain that is good enough to grow a good grass lawn.
 It is either full of stones, weeds, or contains too much clay or sand.
 Basically, unless you really have to infill your land because there is no soil, it is better to improve your existing soil.

 Note also the colour of the soil photo on the left.